Kumyks: Turkey and the Middle East

 In the 19th century, during and following the Caucasian War, numbers of Kumyks were subject to or willingly resettled (made hijra) to the Ottoman Empire as a result of Russian deportation campaigns in the region.

-In the 1910s-1920s, during the Bolshevik Revolution, another emigration wave to Turkey took place.
+In the 1910s–1920s, during the Russian Revolution, another emigration wave to Turkey took place.
 Among the muhajirs (migrants) of that period were many prominent Kumyk nobility.

 Kumyks also used to move to Syria and Jordan, where a few Kumyk families still live.
 The Syrian village of Dar-Ful was established in 1878-1880 by Kumyk emigrants.

-There is no official state census of ethnic minorities in Turkey (ethnic or racial censuses are outlawed), but according to the studies of 1994—1996, there were more than 20 settlements with Kumyk population.
+There is no official state census of ethnic minorities in Turkey (ethnic or racial censuses are outlawed), but according to the studies of 1994–1996, there were more than 20 settlements with Kumyk population.

 Ethnonym

-The majority of researchers (Bakikhanov, S.A.
-Tokarev, A.I.
-Tamay, S. Sh.
+The majority of researchers (Bakikhanov, S. A. Tokarev, A. I. Tamay, S. Sh.
 Gadzhieva) derive the name "Kumyk" from a Turkic ethnonym Kimak, or from another name for Kipchaks — Cuman.

 According to P. Uslar, in the 19th century the names "Kumyk" and "Kumuk" pertained to the Turkic speaking population of the Northern Caucasian lowlands.
 In Dagestan, Chechnya and Ingushetia, the name Kumyk, or originally Kumuk pertained to the Kumyks only.
 Y. Fyodorov wrote, based on sources from the 8–19 cc., that "Gumik — Kumyk — Kumuk" is originally a Dagestani toponym from the Middle Ages.

 In various Russian, European, Ottoman and Persian sources Kumyks were also called Dagestan Tatars (or Dagestan Turks), Circassian and Caucasus Tatars.